What Makes Him Happy?

 I love this!

-I’m on my 11th time reading through the entire Chronological Bible and I missed this detail for the first several years.
+I’m on my 15th year of reading through the entire Chronological Bible and I missed this detail for the first several years.
 But God stopped me here a couple of years ago and he has stopped me here every year since then.

 “As soon as you began to pray, a word went out, which I have to tell you…” The angel Gabriel said to Daniel.
 Daniel 9: 23.